composablehorizons/compose-unstyled/docs/menu.md

 # Dropdown Menu

-An unstyled Composable component for Compose Multiplatform that can be used to implement Dropdown Menus with the styling of your choice.
+An unstyled component for Compose Multiplatform that can be used to implement Dropdown Menus with the styling of your choice.

 Fully accessible, supports keyboard navigation and open/close animations.